 Six threatened species of farmland birds are doing very well there; in recent years there have been: over 50 pairs of skylarks; 12–18 pairs of grey partridge; around 15 pairs of linnets and yellowhammers; 8–11 corn bunting territories (above left); and 1–3 pairs of yellow wagtails (above right).
 All are designated as ‘red list’ species of high conservation concern.

 John has written up his findings from the first ten years of surveying as A haven for farmland birds available from NHBS.
-John will be giving a talk and signing copies of the book for the Wildlife Trusts in the David Attenborough Building , Pembroke Street, Cambridge, CB2 3QZ on Monday February 26th at 7pm.
+John will be giving a talk and signing copies of the book in Great Shelford Library on Wednesday October 23rd at 2pm.

 He also publishes an annual report of his surveys which is available on the Nine Wells page.